Ghaida-Alyousef/Cypress-Automation-Testing/README.md

 📌 About

-This project reflects my practical journey in Software Quality Assurance & Automation.
-I’m looking forward to applying these skills in real-world projects and continuing to grow in the testing field.
+This project reflects my practical journey in Software Quality Assurance & Automation I’m looking forward to applying these skills in real-world projects and continuing to grow in the testing field